 According to the ecological perspective, you must consider the interaction of all elements (body type, motivation, temperature, ball size) to understand the emergence of a motor skill (kicking) (Roberton, 1989).

 Entry in References List

 Any individual we might observe is more likely to be above or below average, or to achieve a milestone earlier or later than average, than to be exactly average.
 In addition, children can arrive at the same point in development by very different pathways (Siegler & Jenkins, 1989).

 Siegler, R.S., & Jenkins, E.A.
 (1989).
 How children discover new

 Examples from: Haywood, K.M., & Getchell, N. (2005).
 Life span motor development.
 Champaign, IL: Human Kinetics.

 For web pages, reports, or documents (non-periodical), you need to list as much of the following information as possible.
 Remember, you may have to look around to find the information -

 Date of publication

-Title of document
+Title of document or page